infracost/infracost-atlantis/README.md

 Currently this method uses the [Infracost API](https://www.infracost.io/docs/infracost_api) and shows the full Infracost table output instead of a diff; once [this issue](https://github.com/infracost/infracost/issues/394) is released, we'll update this method to return a diff.

 1. Update your Atlantis configuration to add a [custom command](https://www.runatlantis.io/docs/custom-workflows.html#running-custom-commands) that runs Infracost as shown in the following example.
+You should only need to update `MY_API_KEY` to your Infracost API key.
 A similar thing can be done with the Atlantis yaml configs in either the Server Config file or Server Side Repo Config files.
 Optionally add a step to remove secrets from the plan JSON file before sending it to the API.

   ```
   docker run infracost/infracost-atlantis:latest server \